plioi/plioi.github.io/_posts/2013-05-15-enabling-change.markdown

 ## Fixie's Early Test Strategy

-While <a href="http://www.headspring.com/patrick/bootstrapping/">bootstrapping</a> the basic functionality of the <a href="https://github.com/plioi/fixie">Fixie test framework</a>, I deliberately tested everything at a fine-grained level.
+While [bootstrapping](http://www.headspring.com/patrick/bootstrapping/) the basic functionality of the [Fixie test framework](https://github.com/plioi/fixie), I deliberately tested everything at a fine-grained level.
 One of the first things I implemented was the logic around executing a single test case.
 For a given test method, I needed to prove that I could invoke the method via reflection and properly handle some subtle exception catching details.
 The tests for this were fine-grained: I had several tests for a single pivotal method.
 I needed confidence over this important block of code because everything that followed would build upon it.

 Fast-forward 2 months, and I have built up a lot more infrastructure.
 Fixie's starting to resemble something useful, and I'm beginning to take serious steps towards the customization features that motivated the whole project.
 These features will have a big impact on what exactly happens when a test case runs.
 I've done some design work on how test case execution needs to work going forward, but *that early test-method-runner and exception-handler code was no longer in a good place*.
 I needed to start shuffling implementation details between a few classes, in order for the details to find their proper home and enable further work, but the important tests of that behavior were too fine-grained.